Refugee Council of Australia: Activities

 The Refugee Council of Australia advocates for refugee rights, including criticising level of support that the Australian Government provides to job-seeking refugees.

 Its 2010 publication What Works documented refugees' experiences and the challenges they faced while trying to enter the Australian employment market.

 In 2021, it was part of international efforts to resettle 152 refugees from immigration detention in Australia to Canada.

 The Refugee Council of Australia has made submissions to the Australian Human Rights Commission about children in detention, and its papers have also been used and cited by the United Nations High Commissioner for Refugees.

 It publishes key statistics about refugees in Australia and around the world on its website, and the results of its research are used by other organisation, such as the Kaldor Centre.
 It also publishes extensive resources for asylum seekers and refugees and their supporters on its website.

-In June 2025, the RCOA, through its CEO Paul Power, sent a letter to the Australian Ministers for Home Affairs and Foreign Affairs, inquiring about government plans to support refugees holding Australian Humanitarian XB sub-class visas who are unable to depart Iran due to escalating conflict.
-The letter noted that at the end of 2024, Iran was hosting over 3.89 million refugees and displaced people, primarily from Afghanistan, and that Iran was the top residence country for Australian Humanitarian visa lodgements in 2023-24, with over 25,480 applications, predominantly from Afghans.
-The RCOA estimated that several hundred refugees with granted Humanitarian XB sub-class visas were residing in Iran and unable to travel to Australia, and sought their inclusion in evacuation plans.
+In June 2025 the RCOA sent a letter to the Australian Ministers for Home Affairs and Foreign Affairs enquiring about government plans to support refugees holding Australian Humanitarian visas who are unable to depart Iran due to escalating conflict.
+The RCOA asked that said refugees be included in evacuation plans.